charliecalvert/CloudNotes/Assignments/Firebase/FirestoreData.md

 - [https://support.google.com/firebase/answer/7000272?hl=en](https://support.google.com/firebase/answer/7000272?hl=en)

-Please add the same address you use to contact me on hangouts and make me an **Editor** on your project.
+Please add the same address you use to contact me on hangouts and make me an **Editor** on your projects.

+It shows how to get the Firebase token, pass it to the server, verify the token, and return a value to the client.

 ## Get Started